 This new thinking paved the way for side-lying to become a gold standard by the 2010s, especially for premature infants.
 A 2021 trial even confirmed that the side-lying position significantly improved feeding volumes for preemies.
 It's a great example of how small shifts in technique can have a huge impact.

 Beyond feeding positions, creating a nurturing home environment is key for your baby's well-being.
-For comprehensive advice on this, you might explore how to decorate a nursery for your baby, ensuring a safe and comfortable space.
+For guidance on this, you might explore how to decorate a nursery for your baby, ensuring a safe and comfortable space.
 The right environment supports calm and successful feedings.

 Your Guide to Six Safe and Comfortable Feeding Positions